Home to School Transport Policy (0 to 25 Year Olds)

 • a Council arranged shared taxi

-In order to determine the most appropriate travel option for pupils and the most cost effective means of travel assistance, the Council will use a range of criteria.
+In order to determine the most appropriate travel option for pupils/students and the most cost effective means of travel assistance, the Council will use a range of criteria.
 These are described in the following sections.

 3.2 Statutory Walking Distances